sandhya7797/Ecommerce-Website/README.md

-# Ecommerce-Website
+# Ecommerce Website - Microservices Architecture

-Welcome to my Ecommerce project!
-This platform is built using a microservices architecture, designed to manage essential eCommerce functionalities such as product browsing, order processing, payment handling, and notifications.
+Welcome to my eCommerce platform project!
+This platform is built using a microservices architecture, designed to manage essential eCommerce functionalities such as product browsing, payment handling, and notifications.
 Each service operates independently, which makes the platform scalable, resilient, and easy to maintain.

 ## Project Overview

 This platform is divided into several microservices, each responsible for a key aspect of the eCommerce flow:

 - **Product Catalog Service**: Manages product listings and provides efficient product search using ElasticSearch.
-- **Order Service**: Handles the order lifecycle from creation to tracking.
 - **Payment Gateway Service**: Processes secure payments using Razorpay.
 - **Notification Service**: Sends event-driven email notifications using Kafka.

-Each service can be tested individually, and they communicate with each other through REST APIs, Redis caching, and Kafka messaging.
+Each service can be tested independently, and they communicate with each other through REST APIs, Redis caching, and Kafka messaging.

 ## Individual Service Repositories

 The project is split into separate repositories for each microservice.
 You can explore them individually:

 - [**Product Catalog Service**](link-to-product-service-repo): Handles product management and search functionality with ElasticSearch integration.
-- [**Order Service**](link-to-order-service-repo): Manages order creation, tracking, and updates.
 - [**Payment Gateway Service**](link-to-payment-service-repo): Secure payment processing with Razorpay integration.
 - [**Notification Service**](link-to-notification-service-repo): Event-driven notification service using Kafka for communication.